LuckyLuke77/UniDataStructuresProject1/README.md

 &nbsp; Adds an item inside ***heap*** depending on the type of the heap.

 **Parameters**<br>
-&nbsp; k the integer value indicating where the item to be inserted inside ***heap*** is. <br>
+&nbsp; k The integer value indicating where the item to be inserted inside ***heap*** is. <br>
-&nbsp; type the type of heap the program should expect (can only take the values "heapMax" or "heapMin").
+&nbsp; type The type of heap the program should expect (can only take the values "heapMax" or "heapMin").
 <br><br>

 ```c++